 But don’t jump at me just yet!
-You are and my contribution to the problem are much smaller, because the transmitters that are located inside our beloved devices have a much lower power in comparison with the transmitter that can be found in a TV station, for example.
+Your and my contribution to the problem are much smaller, because the transmitters that are located inside our beloved devices have a much lower power in comparison with the transmitter that can be found in a TV station, for example.

-It may be strange that so many devices use the 2.4 GHz frequency, though.
+It is strange that so many devices use the 2.4 GHz frequency, though.
 This means that they make the air buzz 2.4 billion times per second!
-But why not to use other frequencies as well?
+But what is so special about this particular frequency?

 And yet, the mystery lingers.
 There are several unlicensed frequencies out there, but the manufacturers continue to create devices that operate using the 2.4 GHz band.
 Why not choose the 900 MHz band, which is also free to use, and go for a frequency that’s almost 3 times higher than that?

-The answer is simple: higher frequency radio waves have a longer range, but only if they aren’t obstructed.
+The explanation is easy to understand: higher frequency radio waves have a longer range – when they aren’t obstructed.
 As an added bonus, higher frequency devices will need smaller sized antennas.

-Sadly, your microwave oven emits using the same frequency.
+Sadly, your microwave oven emits waves that have the same 2.4 GHz frequency.
 And before getting angry at those evil oven manufacturers, you should be aware of the fact that the FCC actually created the 2.4 GHz band especially for them.
-We are the bad guys, the ones that have started to make microwave oven band more and more crowded.
+We are the bad guys, the ones that have started to make the microwave oven band more and more crowded.

 The good news is that both microwave and router manufacturers have learned to coexist.
 Your microwave oven has a shield that prevents the radio waves from getting outside.
-And your router has learned to intelligently adjust its emission power, with the goal of maximizing range and minimizing interference.
+And your router has learned to adjust its emission power, using several intelligent antennas, with the goal of maximizing range and minimizing interference.